 Buffalo Nursing Home Lawyers

-Planning for Nursing Home Care in Buffalo
+Experienced Elder Law Attorneys Assisting In Planning for Nursing Home Care in Western New York

 Medicaid has strict requirements when it comes to income and assets, but even a well-positioned individual or couple will quickly deplete their resources if forced to pay out of pocket for nursing home care in Buffalo.
 Rather than burning through your life savings, our attorneys can help you establish financial tools that can preserve your assets and protect you from penalties associated with Medicaid’s five year “look back” period.